 Cork has the depth you would expect from a European Capital of Culture – the galleries, museums and live performances, plus a packed events calendar, with more than 20 major festivals each year.
 There’s a lively city buzz, but there’s also a no-nonsense warmth and an unpressured pace that makes you feel time is on your side here.

 Nature has a hand in that.
 Cork was founded 14 centuries ago, on islands in an estuary, where the River Lee joins the world’s second-largest natural harbour.
 Waterways circle the city-centre, crossed by 22 bridges.
-Hilly neighbourhoods climb the river banks, stacked with colourful houses – and the University’s historic campus seamlessly connects to the city centre.
+Hilly neighbourhoods climb the river banks, stacked with colourful houses and the University’s historic campus seamlessly connects with the city centre.